serbrious/neuro-game-sdk/Unity/README.md

 This is the documentation for the Unity version of the Neuro SDK.
 If you are looking for the general API documentation, look [here](../API/README.md).

+This SDK has been built for and tested with Unity 2022.3, but other versions will probably work as well.

 If you encounter any issues while using this SDK, please open an issue in this repository.

 ## Installation